4 Days in Croatia: The Best Itineraries & How to Plan Them

 As you walk around town, you’ll discover Byzantine churches, Romanesque cathedrals, and the remains of the city’s Roman-era.

-One thing to bear in mind is that there aren’t any sandy beaches in the city.
+One thing to bear in mind is that sandy beaches in Zadar are limited—most swimming spots are pebbly or concrete platforms.
 The water’s edge meets a promenade that you can jump off, but there’s no sand in sight.

 At the end of the promenade, there’s a Sea Organ and a Sun Salutation.
 It is always a good idea to come at sunset when the sea lights up in orange and red hues, and the Sea Organ whistles melodies into the cool breeze.
 Once the sun goes down, the Sun Salutation dances into life, turning the night sky into a colorful light show.